kleer001/cuesubplot/README.md

 ## :walking: GUI WALK THROUGH
 ### :eyes: STAGE
 * 1 - At ***Role*** enter a role you want the LLM to take, a perspective, personality.
-This will be added as a prefix mini-prompt (forthwith to be known as a **cue**) to the rest of the prompts you'll create.
+This will be added as a prefix promptlet to the rest of the prompts you'll create.
 * 2 - At ***List generation*** enter the list you would like to generate.
 For best results use the phrasing something like **"give me an ordered list of ..."**

 *I've done my best to be able to handle many types of list formats than an LLM can generate.
 But they can be very clever and create an edge case I hadn't anticipated.
 In that case feel free to hit submit again and wish for the best.*
 * 3 - Hit the ***Submit*** button to generate your list.
 * 4 - At ***Riff on the list*** enter a prompt to process items you've created.
-I purposefully didn't create a 'Riff on all the items' because LLMs can be a little unpredictable and prompt creation is an art that requires iteration, sometimes.
-* 5 - Once you're happy with your 3rd cue (your Riffing promptlet) feel free to process the rest of your items.
+* 5 - Once you're happy with your Riffing promptlet feel free to process the rest of your items.
-I recommend processing the first one a few times until you're happy, then proceeding to the fallowing ones.

 ![Tab 1, The Stage](/images/Stage_01.png "Tab 1, The Stage")